Darth-Kronos/Darth-Kronos/README.md

 - ⚡ Fun fact: ...
 -->

 I am a graduate student at North Carolina State University pursuing my masters in electrical engineering with a focus on machine learning and computer vision.
 I have a strong background in Python and am skilled in using PyTorch and TensorFlow for building deep learning models.
 Additionally, I have experience in deploying cloud solutions using AWS, and I am always eager to learn about new ways to deploy scalable ML solutions in the cloud.

-Additionally, I am delving into accelerating Machine Learning models.
-Presently, I am engaged in the process of enhancing Panoptic segmentation through the utilization of TensorRT for optimization.

-- 💼 AI ML Intern at Kodak Alaris
 - 🚀 Optimizing ML models for edge
-- 🤔 I’m looking for a Spring 2024 Co-op in the field of Machine learning
+- 🤔 I’m looking for a Spring 2024 Co-op and full-time opportunities in the field of Machine learning

 ## Skills